 Precautionary guidelines ask a different question.

-Some precautionary frameworks use lower reference levels than legal limits.
-That can be confusing if the numbers are compared without context.
-The lower number may not be a claim that every reading above it is dangerous.
+The lower number should not be treated as proof that every reading above it is dangerous.
 It may be a planning target, a building-biological preference, a margin-of-caution recommendation, or a way to prioritize changes in sensitive spaces.

 Good precautionary practice should still be measured, proportionate, and honest about uncertainty.
 Precaution does not mean fear.
 It means taking reasonable steps when they are low-cost, low-disruption, and verifiable.